 If you are not already banking with Chase and are not interested in a card with an annual fee, the Quicksilver is probably the better option.
 The lack of foreign transaction fees and generous return of 30% cash back on your first $500 as a welcome bonus makes it an attractive card.

-A good alternative the the Chase Sapphire Preferred is the Capital One Venture (learn more about this card), but we’ll save that comparison for another day.
+A good alternative to the Chase Sapphire Preferred is the Capital One Venture, but we’ll save that comparison for another day.

 I’ve Updated the Credit Card Tracking Spreadsheet